Nebraska

 What is Nebraska's investigatory records exemption?

 Neb.
-Rev. Stat. § 84-712.05(5) allows a public body to withhold records compiled as part of an investigation or examination it is charged with conducting, including law enforcement investigations, as long as it can show the exemption applies by clear and convincing evidence.
+Rev. Stat. § 84-712.05(5) allows a public body to withhold records compiled as part of an investigation or examination it is charged with conducting, including law enforcement investigations.

 Which Nebraska statute governs body-worn cameras?